Majid Naficy

-Majid Naficy (مجید نفیسی; born February 22, 1952), also spelled "Majid Nafisi" and "Madjid Nafissi," is an Iranian-American poet.
-He was the youngest member of the literary circle Jong-e Isfahan and considered the Arthur Rimbaud of Persian poetry in late 1960s in Iran.
+Majid Naficy (مجید نفیسی; born February 22, 1952), also spelled "Majid Nafisi" and "Madjid Nafissi", is an Iranian-American poet.
+He was the youngest member of the literary circle Jong-e Isfahan and was considered the Arthur Rimbaud of Persian poetry in the late 1960s in Iran.
 He was a member of the Confederation of Iranian Students in Los Angeles in 1971, and a member of the independent Marxist Peykar Organization after the Iranian Revolution from August 1979 until spring 1982.